andresavalerio/object-oriented-programming/dependency_inversion_principle/README.md

     bakeable.bake()
 ```

-See now that the `cook` function doesn't need to know with bakeble its being cooked to run. **`Bakeable` is an interface that connects the `cook `function with all possible food that may use it.**
+See now that the `cook` function doesn't need to know which bakeble its being cooked to run. **`Bakeable` is an interface that connects the `cook `function with all possible food that may use it.**

 > :brain: **Food for your thought:** Python has the [duck-typing principle](https://docs.python.org/3/glossary.html#term-duck-typing) (“If it looks like a duck and quacks like a duck, it must be a duck.”), which means that _you'll not necessarily need the ABC library to create a system that works._